JuliaGraphics/Luxor.jl/docs/src/explanation/pathspolygons.md

 # Paths versus polygons

 When drawing in Luxor you'll usually be creating _paths_ and _polygons_.
 It can be easy to confuse the two.

-## Paths

-In Luxor, a path is something that you manipulate by calling functions that control Cairo's path-drawing engine.
-There isn't a Luxor struct or datatype that contains or maintains a path (although see below).
-Cairo keeps track of the current path, the current point, and the current graphics state, in response to the functions you call.
+## Drawing graphics as paths

+Luxor draws graphics onto the current drawing using paths.

+There's always a current path.
+It starts off being empty.

 A path can contain one or more sequences of straight lines and Bézier curves.
-There's always a single active path.
-It starts off being empty.
+You add straight lines to the current path using functions like `line()`, and add Bezier curves using functions like `curve()`.
+You can can continue the path at a different location of the drawing using `move()`.

+Cairo keeps track of the current path, the current point, and the current graphics state (color, line thickness, and so on), in response to the functions you call.

-The following figure was drawn using this function, which creates a single path consisting of three separate shapes - a line, a rectangular box, and a circle:
+This code creates a single path consisting of three separate shapes - a line, a rectangular box, and a circle:

 ```
 function make_path()